cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 simply marshal existing gogo proto generated types to/from the zero-copy encoding when needed.
 So migrating to the new code generator would provide a performance benefit, but would not be required.

+In addition to supporting first-class Cosmos SDK modules defined in other languages and VMs, this encoding is intended to be useful for user-defined code executing in a VM.
+To satisfy this, this encoding is designed to enable proper bounds checking on all memory access at the expense of introducing some error return values in generated code.

 ### New Protobuf Linting and Breaking Change Rules

 This zero-copy encoding places some additional requirements on the definition and maintenance of protobuf schemas.